 We select the potential markets for our new stores based on existing customer data from our direct segment and select our store locations based on customer input, access to the freeway, visibility, store accessibility and parking.
+Our retail stores are built as iconic restorations, renovations of an existing building, or build-to-suit.
+In a build-to-suit retail store, the retail store is built to our specific design and footprint.
 Our current retail store information also informs our future merchandising decisions.
 We intend the range in selling square footage, as determined by market size of each of our new stores, to be approximately 7,000 to 12,000 selling square feet.
 We plan to continue building our organization and investing in software systems and operational infrastructure to support the growth in our retail segment.